We are funded by our readers and may receive a commission when you buy using links on our site.

 HitmanPro uses malware databases from four security laboratories, including SophosLabs, to be very comprehensive when searching for and wiping up spyware and malware.
 More research implies more powerful cleaning.

-Resistant malware may also influence vital system files and boot records, allowing it to control the Windows operating system and installed antivirus software.
-This is even before the operating system boots.
+Resistant malware may also influence vital system files and boot records, allowing it to control the Windows operating system and installed antivirus software even before the operating system boots.
 HitmanPro can eliminate these persistent threats from the running operating system and its boot records.

-It also includes PUA (Potentially Unwanted Application) removal to target apps that appear benign but are actually used to mask spyware, adware, trojans and other malicious programs.
+It also includes PUA (Potentially Unwanted Application) removal to target benign apps that are used to mask spyware, adware, trojans and other malicious programs.

 HitmanPro.Alert